Briguy52/brian-website-2017/_portfolio/01hackduke.md

 *Originally published on [Medium](https://medium.com/@brianmlin/hackduke-the-website-ed5189f119cf) on November 16, 2016*

 Last Fall I helped work on the HackDuke website redesign and rebuild.
 Our previous website had been around since the first or second HackDuke and there was also a separate iOS app that needed to be maintained.
 Too many tangles all around so we decided to start from scratch this year.

+You can view our [landing page](hackduke.org), [day of site](dayof.hackduke.org), and [user portal](my.hackduke.org) online right now!

 **Design**